JorgeNava/mongo-manager/README.md

-# Mongo Database Manager
+# Mongo Query Handler

-This app will manage a mongodatabase collections and docuemnts by executing CRUD commands over it.
+This AWS Lambda Function will operate a mongodatabase collections and docuemnts by executing:
-# mongo-manager
+"insert", "findOne", "find", "updateOne", "updateMany", "deleteOne", "deleteMany" commands over it.

+## Expected inputs
+queryDefinition: {
+  query: {
+    [

+    ]
+  },
+  meta: {
+    type: "", // values could be "insert", "findOne", and the rest of posible operations
+    collection: ""
+  }
+}